LindaMosep/Facebook-Comment-Bot/README.md

 # Facebook-Comment-Bot
-Comment Bot for Facebook sponsored posts.
+Comment Bot for the Facebook sponsored posts.
 It's a functional commenting bot for the Facebook.